 What separates black tea from other varieties is its long oxidation process.
 The tea leaves are left to dry and darken until they are packed with more tannins, antioxidants, caffeine, and, above all, flavor.
-Black tea also boasts an extremely long shelf life; if stored properly, it can stay fresh for two to three years.
-Below, we rounded up our favorite options in a number of categories, flavors, and prices to help you find the perfect cuppa.
+Below, we rounded up our favorite options in a number of categories, flavors, and prices to help you brew delicious tea.

 Can get two uses per bag

 Taylors of Harrogate has produced high-quality tea for more than a century, and Yorkshire Gold is the finest black tea the UK brand offers.
 Customers describe the flavor as bold, complex, and malty; some even detect a slight floral aroma that enhances each and every sip.
 With tea leaves sourced from top gardens in Assam, Kenya, and Rwanda, this delicious breakfast blend can be enjoyed with or without milk.

 A box of Yorkshire Gold won’t break the bank, but it is a little pricey.
 Those interested in a cheaper alternative can try Yorkshire Red, a lower-quality but more affordable version of Gold.
 Both are available in bagged and loose-leaf form.
 As an added bonus, all Taylors of Harrogate products are certified by the Rainforest Alliance, ensuring they are made with ethical regard for people and the environment.

 Price at time of publish: $4 for 40 tea bags